The University of Gloucestershire’s Stop the Heartbreak campaign has four main aims:

 The University of Gloucestershire organised two screening dates in 2014, three in 2015 and two in 2016.
 During 2017 we are working with Geoff and Linda Goodwin who are providing 100 free screenings in memory of their Son Ashley Goodwin at the University’s Oxstalls Campus on 4th July 2017.
 The screenings will be carried out by Cardiac Risk in the Young (CRY), bookings can be made at www.testmyheart.org.

 How to book a screening place

-Nearer to the date of the screening a web booking system will be opened for people to book onto then screening.
 It is necessary to pre-book the screening.
 The session takes about 45 minutes and is free.
 For more information on the details of the actual screening procedures, please visit the CRY website.

 Why does the University of Gloucestershire have a Stop the Heartbreak campaign?

 Diane Crone, Professor of Exercise Science at the University of Gloucestershire.
 The University are committed to the health and wellbeing of young people in the county who live, study or work in the county.
 Many young people have undiagnosed cardiac abnormalities which, undetected, to can fatal consequences.
 We are dedicated to raising money and promoting heart health generally to try to raise awareness of these issues, and to provide more young people with the opportunity to be screened to detect these anomalies.